OpenFn/unicef-cambodia/README.md

 _**Flow 1: Primero cases --> OSCaR**_

 <!--`GET ... ` -->
-`f1-j1-getPrimeroCases.js` will send a GET request to Primero to list cases where:
+`f1-j1-getPrimeroCases.js` sends a GET request to Primero to list cases where:
 1. New referrals have been created (indicated by Primero field `transitions_created_at`).
 2. Case updates made since the last OpenFn request, indicated by Primero field `transitions_changed_at`.
 (Note: This happens if the case owner, case owner’s phone, case owner’s Agency, or the Service Implemented On fields are changed.)
 _Example Request_